 Acceptance at the Outdoor School is based on agreement that a Code of Cooperation must be read and agreed to by the parents/guardians and student (see Attachment B).

+All students attending Outdoor School are required to observe child safe principals and expectations.

+The school values and Code of Cooperation are available on the website.
+The website also includes:

+Child Safety and Wellbeing Policy [hyperlink]

+Child Safety Code of Conduct [hyperlink]

+Bullying Prevention Policy [hyperlink]

+Student Wellbeing and Engagement Policy [hyperlink]

+The school has developed levels of appropriate responses and sanctions in relation to any breach of the Code of Cooperation that may initiate a restorative approach.
+Outdoor School staff will decide the appropriate level of action.

+The Parent Consent and Acceptance Forms for both campuses indicate that where a child/dependant violates the rules of the school to the extent that the teacher in charge in consultation with the Principal of Outdoor School Bogong considers that they should be sent home, students may be withdrawn from the program.

 Fees & Services

 Information Booklets for each program offered at both campuses of The Outdoor School (15 Mile Creek and Bogong Campuses) are available on the school’s website.
-The Information Booklets provide information on each program offered and outline details such as personal clothing and information students are required to bring.
+The Information Booklets provide information on each program offered and outline details such as personal clothing and information students are required to bring and the services/facilities provided by Outdoor School.

+Information about fees for each program is available from the home school or by contacting Outdoor School.

+Cancellation and withdrawal information is contained in the Consent and Acceptance Forms.

+Parents/carers must read the Information Booklet for the relevant program their child/children will attend and this policy prior to providing their consent for their child’s participation via the relevant campus Consent and Acceptance Form.

 Attendance Register and Records

 Once acceptance is confirmed, the relevant information will be recorded in a Register of Students.
 The SAL will also be updated every time student groups leave the school boundary.
+While in attendance at Outdoor School, a Record of Location of Students is maintained daily.

 Communication

-The Acceptance policy will be made available on the school’s website [insert any other ways you will communicate this policy e.g., will be sent to any schools you regularly work with?]
+The Acceptance policy will be made available on the school’s website.